wpeventmanager/wp-event-manager/readme.txt

 Fix - issue related to Elementor custom field ticket link Fix - Translation issue in the month of event date range.
 Fix - Issue related to WP Event Manager version text.
-Fix - Issue related to email id field in Registration form.
+Fix - Issue related to email id field in event Registration form.
 Fix - Location issue on event details page when selected online event.
 Fix - Issue related to a warning message on the event venue/ organizer section.
 Fix - Post an event page dropdown related issue.
 Fix - Issue related to making changes in the event submission form.
-Fix - Backend setting issue in Expo Networking addon.
+Fix - Backend setting issue in Expo Networking addon for virtual events..
 Fix - Title related issue on event organizer page.
 Fix - Missing description text on event pages.
-Fix - Issue in the Venue logo option at the backend.
+Fix - Issue in the event Venue logo option at the backend.
 Fix - Issue related to deprecated error message in Elementor.
-Fix - Issue in adding new venue on Post an event page.
+Fix - Issue in adding a new event venue on Post an event page.
 Fix - Login issues in the WP Event Manager application using username and password.
 Fix - Issue related to editing events from the backend.
 Fix - Event visibility issues.